non-det-alle/chirpstack-docker/README.md

 ```

 where `SERVICE` is the name specified in [`docker-compose.yml`](docker-compose.yml) for a container.
 Most insightful are `chirpstack`, `elora` and `config-server`.

+## Developing algorithms and running them in config-server

+Implement your algorithm and other changes in [`configuration/config-server/`](configuration/config-server/).
+For testing, the suggested method is as follows:

+* `docker compose up --attach chirpstack`: Run the whole infrastructure minus the `config-server` and traffic generation (`elora`) and follow `chirpstack` logs
+* `docker compose up elora`: In a second terminal, run the emulated access network
+* `docker compose up config-server`: In a third terminal, run the configuration server

+To stop them simply `Ctrl-C` in the windows.
+If anythong breaks (*let us know!*) run `docker compose --profile full down` to reset everything.

 <!-- # ChirpStack Docker example